Wondering what to add to oatmeal? These 35 oatmeal add ins are sure to take your warm breakfast bowl to a whole new level!

 30) Ricotta – I’m obsessed with ricotta for pretty much anything.
 I use it to top waffles, pancakes, pasta, and more.
 I like it in oatmeal with some dark chocolate chips for cannoli style oatmeal.

 31) Greek yogurt – This is always a nice way of adding extra protein to a bowl of oatmeal, and it can lend some additional creaminess as well.

 32) Cottage cheese – I’m admittedly not a huge cottage cheese fan, but I know this is a common add in.
 It helps boost the protein content of your oatmeal considerably!

-33) Protein powder – If you’re trying to boost your protein intake and aren’t a fan of yogurt or eggs in your oatmeal, you can always try mixing in some protein powder.
+33) Protein powder – If you’re wondering what to add to oatmeal to boost your protein intake, and aren’t a fan of dairy or eggs, you can always try mixing in some protein powder.
 I don’t personally do this, but the recommendation I’ve heard from friends is to dissolve the powder in a little milk/water first before mixing it in to help it blend in better.

 And A Few Extras:

 34) Flavor extracts – Vanilla extract or almond extract can be great oatmeal add ins – just remember that less is more!